Pakistan military courts convict 25 of pro-Khan unrest

 His detention over graft allegations sparked nationwide unrest, some targeting armed forces installations, and prompting rare prosecutions of civilians in military courts.

-Amnesty International called the move “an intimidation tactic, designed to crack down on dissent”.
+Amnesty International called the move “an intimidation tactic, designed to crack down on dissent” and said it was “contrary to international law”.

 Military courts are largely opaque, but after months of confidentiality the military public relations wing named 25 people who have been prosecuted.

-All of the convicted are men and 14 have been sentenced to a decade of “rigorous imprisonment”, with the remaining 11 set to serve lesser prison terms.
+All of the convicted are men and 14 have been sentenced to a decade of “rigorous imprisonment”, the military said with the remaining 11 set to serve lesser prison terms.

+The verdicts were announced just three weeks after the capital Islamabad was gripped by fresh unrest, as tens of thousands of Khan supporters flooded in to demand his release.

+The government said at least five security personnel were killed whilst Khan’s Pakistan Tehreek-e-Insaf (PTI) party allege at least 10 of their own were shot dead by security forces before crowds retreated.

-A military statement did not make clear what crime each person had been convicted of, listing only the location of their offence.
+A military statement did not make clear what crime each person had been convicted of or when, listing only the location of their offence.
+The shortest sentence meted out was two years.

-It said during the May 2023 unrest Pakistan “witnessed tragic incidents of politically provoked violence and arson at multiple places”.
+During the May 2023 unrest Pakistan “witnessed tragic incidents of politically provoked violence and arson at multiple places,” the military statement said.

 “These blatant acts of violence not only shocked the nation but also underscored necessity of checking this unacceptable attempt of political terrorism.”